agents4ad/agents4ad.github.io/index.md

   resubmission.
 You do not need to update the format!

 * For previously unpublished work, please use the CVPR template.
-For previously unpublished work, the maximum length is 4 pages to not prevent future publication at CVPR and other conferences.
+For previously unpublished work, the maximum length is 4 pages (excluding references) to not prevent future publication at CVPR and other conferences.

 **We encourage submissions from a broad range of topics connected to simulation, including but not limited to:**
 * behaviour modelling and traffic models, including algorithms, models and metrics